Source: Office for National Statistics; Government Actuaries’ Department

 - Shaw C. “Fifty Years of United Kingdom National Population Projections: How Accurate Have They Been?”
 Population Trends, 128 (2007): 8-23.

-With thanks to Phil Rees, Sarah Spencer and COMPAS colleagues of the Migration Observatory for their helpful comments on and earlier version of this briefing.
+With thanks to Phil Rees, Sarah Spencer and former colleagues of the Migration Observatory for their helpful comments on an earlier version of this briefing.